 Her arms spread across the rims of the Jacuzzi.
-Forget heart-to-heart, Lucas turned around and buried his face in his arms.
+Forget heart-to-heart, Lucas turned around and buried his face into his arms.

 "Um... well... make no mistake about it, you're someone I value."
-He was unaware of his adoptive mother's slight upward lip curl after he told her his honest answer.
-"You took me in when I was four and had no idea what to do.
-Although your work can sometimes take up most of your time, deep down I knew you did your best to look out for me when you could..."
+He was unaware of his adoptive mother's slight upward lip curl from hearing his honest answer.
+"I’ll always be thankful that you took me in when I had no idea what to do.
+Although your work can sometimes take up most of your time, deep down I know you’ve been doing your best to look out for me whenever you could..."

-Lucas' eyes left the cross of his arms and their next move was to stare at the blank wall.
+His eyes peered out the cross of his arms and stared at the blank wall.

 "...But you know, it's hard for me to call you 'mom' just like that.
 Ever since I started living with you, it always felt like you were trying to forcefully replace the mother I lost.
 Almost like you wanted me to forget she existed."